PereRifa/Tributo_Zork/ReadME.md

-The direction commands are used to look or to go in a particular direction, *Direction commands: north, n, south, s, east, e, west, w.
+The direction commands are used to look or to go in a particular direction, *Direction commands: north, south, east, west.

 If you use the command "go" + "direction" or just "direction" you move to that side.
 If you want to inspect the area, use the command: "look" + "direction".